Ceald1/Blog/content/posts/delta2.md

 +++

 ## Background
 Delta2 is an API that is a Swiss army knife for active directory.
 I wrote this project because I was sick of having to set up java and remembering how to use bloodhound python for doing active directory boxes on HackTheBox, so I wrote my own.
-Delta2's primary use is automation like automate kerberosing after mapping the domain or getting shortest paths to admin users and exploiting the necessary users to get to admin users.
+Delta2's primary use is automation like automate kerberoasting after mapping the domain or getting shortest paths to admin users and exploiting the necessary users to get to admin users.

 Delta2 was my first successful full-stack application and took many months to build.
 It uses Memgraph which is an alternative to Neo4j as the graphing database and FastAPI for the API, and it's containerized with docker for easy deployment.